mzattera/predictive-powers/docs/index.md

 In the OpenAI API, there are few tools available to agents using the [assistants](https://platform.openai.com/docs/api-reference/assistants/createAssistant)
  API (retrieval and code interpreter, see below).
-In addition, both assistants and [chat completion](https://platform.openai.com/docs/api-reference/chat) APIs allow developers to write their own tools and accesss them through a "[function call](https://platform.openai.com/docs/guides/function-calling)" mechanism.
+In addition, both assistants and [chat](https://platform.openai.com/docs/api-reference/chat) APIs allow developers to write their own tools and accesss them through a "[function call](https://platform.openai.com/docs/guides/function-calling)" mechanism.
 Currently, there are two different type of function calls: